-On the other hand let $A$ be an $(|S_1 \circ S_2|-1,l)$-AS-trapezoid with $\S(A)=S_1 \circ S_2$.
-We split $A$ into a bottom part $A_1$ consisting of the first $|S_1|-1$ rows from bottom and a top part $A_2$ consisting of the remaining rows.
-By Lemma \ref{lem: structure of ones} there is only one allowed position for a $1$ in the top row of $A_1$.
-If $A_1$ had a column whose first non-zero entry from top is negative, there would be a second allowed position for a $1$ in the top row of $A_1$.
-Since the centred $l-1$ columns of $A$ have column-sum zero and the first entry from top is positive, their partial column-sums of the bottom $|S_1|-1$ rows can not be positive.
-Hence the centred $l-1$ columns of $A_1$ have column-sum zero which implies that $A_1$ is an $(|S_1|-1,l)$-AS-trapezoid with $\S(A_1)=S_1$.
-One of the centred $l+2|S_1|-3$ columns of $A$ has a positive column-sum if its column label corresponds to an element in $S_1$ which implies that $A_1$ has a positive column-sum in this column.
-Therefore the column-sums of the central $l+2|S_1|-3$ columns of $A_2$ are zero, which implies that $A_2$ is an $(|S_2|-1,l+2|S_1|-2)$-AS-trapezoid. \end{proof}
+On the other hand, let $A$ be an $(|S_1 \circ S_2|-1,l)$-AS-trapezoid with $\S(A)=S_1 \circ S_2$.
+We split $A$ into a bottom part $A_1$ consisting of the first $|S_1|-1$ rows from the bottom and a top part $A_2$ consisting of the remaining rows.
+By Lemma \ref{lem: structure of ones}, there is only one allowed position for a $1$ in the top row of $A_1$.
+If $A_1$ has a column whose first non-zero entry from the top is negative, there would be a second allowed position for a $1$ in the top row of $A_1$, hence this cannot happen.
+The central $l-1$ columns of $A$ have column sum zero and the first non-zero entry from top is positive, hence the partial column sum of the top $|S_2|-1$ rows is either $0$ or $1$.
+Since the first non-zero entry of every column of $A_1$ is also positive, the column sums of the central $l-1$ columns of $A_1$ also have column sum $0$ or $1$.
+Together with the above, this implies that the central $l-1$ columns of $A_1$ have column sum zero and therefore $A_1$ is an $(|S_1|-1,l)$-AS-trapezoid with $\S(A_1)=S_1$.
+One of the central $l+2|S_1|-3$ columns of $A$ has a positive column sum if its column label corresponds to an element in $S_1$, which implies that this column of $A_1$ has a positive column sum.
+Therefore, the column sums of the central $l+2|S_1|-3$ columns of $A_2$ are zero, which implies that $A_2$ is an $(|S_2|-1,l+2|S_1|-2)$-AS-trapezoid. \end{proof}

 \begin{proof}[{Proof of Proposition \ref{prop: multiplicity of weights}}] The theorem is a direct consequence of the above lemma. \end{proof}